oraichain/pm2-watchdog/README.md

 # PM2 module: Process Watchdog

-Module is continuously checking the health of PM2 NodeJS processes by passing the out log and err log to check script.
-If the check script exit with code is not 0, the PM2 process will be restarted.
+Module is continuously checking the health of PM2 NodeJS processes by passing the out log and err log to checking script.
+If the checking script exit with code is not 0, the PM2 process will be restarted.

 ## Installation